 While wearing personalised fob watches is primarily a British practice, some of the oldest references to them may be found in the United States.

 In 1917, the American Navy Nurse Corps issued General Uniform Instructions that said, "No decorations or jewellery other than a plain watch fob should be worn while on duty."

 The establishment of the NHS in 1948 was a watershed moment in the history of the nurse watch.
 The sort of permissible timepiece was documented as the uniform was standardised: "Wristwatches shall not be worn but securely attached to the uniform to prevent any harm to patients."

 This suggestion remained a part of nursing clothing for the rest of the twentieth century, and the nurse fob watch was regarded as an essential item.

-Personalised nursing watches have remained popular among nurses since establishing the National Health Service.
-They frequently have sentimental value as well, with a personalised nursing watch being commonly given as a graduation present.
+Personalised fob watches have remained popular among nurses since establishing the National Health Service.
+They frequently have sentimental value as well, with a personalised fob watch being commonly given as a graduation present.

-Furthermore, the usage of nurse fob watches has spread to other professions.
-Nurse watches are widely worn by beauticians, veterinary nurses, and make-up artists.
+Furthermore, the usage of fob watches has spread to other professions.
+Traditionally known as nursing watches, they are more widely worn by beauticians, veterinary nurses, Dentists and make-up artists.
 The lack of a strap around the wrist provides a cleaner solution for telling time.